Skip to Content

 I haven’t had a chance to personally hike Ptarmigan Cirque yet, but I’ve heard great things!
 Pete from Road Trip Alberta has hiked the trail a few times though, and so he contributed the information below for us.

 My wife and I first hiked the Ptarmigan Cirque in Kananaskis this last summer and quickly recommended it to many friends.
-While it’s a relatively short trek – only 4.2 km (2.6 miles)- it begins at a high elevation (2300 m/7546 ft) and starts off with a moderately steep incline.
-But once we cleared the treeline and caught our breath, we were wowed by the variety of mountain views and were instantly glad we made the effort.
+While it’s a relatively short trek – only 4.2 km (2.6 miles)- it begins at a high elevation (2,300 m/7,546 ft) and starts off with a moderately steep incline.

-After the initial climb, the path flattened out and we quickly found ourselves in an alpine meadow surrounded by a wall of mountains.
+After the initial climb, the path flattened out, and we quickly found ourselves in an alpine meadow surrounded by a wall of mountains.
 The path leads through rocky terrain and up to a waterfall before looping back to the other side and returning to the tree line.

 The reason we (and many others) love the Ptarmigan Cirque is because of the variety of views it provides in such a short distance, and also because it’s a hike that can be enjoyed during all seasons.
-In spring, the full bloom of mountain flowers offers a beautiful colorful palate.
-And in fall, the yellow larches will be on a stunning display.
-Winter typically comes early in the region due to the high elevation, so be prepared with snow gear and warm clothes.
+In spring, the full bloom of mountain flowers offers a beautiful, colorful palette.

 20. Moraine Lake Rockpile